PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 repair/reconciliation remain unchanged.
 The focused gate passes `392 passed in 19.82s`, the 104-file branch-changed suite passes `1660 passed in 32.15s`, and targeted static validation passes.

+The late indexed Swish transpose-passthrough result is now characterized as a fixed one-key dictionary.
+Its raw wrapper call is separate from layout-recovery index 5, which selects the public owner with LayoutState.
+Strict retention selects `_late_swish_transpose_passthrough_stats` only for the direct result;
+wrapper forwarding, GraphIndex/candidate handling, guarded pruning, adjacent owners, and lack of consumers are frozen.
+The focused gate passes `366 passed, 1 xfailed in 18.67s`, the 105-file branch-changed suite passes `1662 passed, 1 xfailed in 31.40s`, and targeted static validation passes.